LionsPride074/PLC-Project/PLC Project/READ_ME.txt

 READ_ME

-To run this project you will need both the PyQt5 and Qscintilla packages installed.
-They can be installed using the pip install method.
+This is a basic python IDE I created utilizing PyQt5 and Qscintilla, both of which will need to be installed (utilizing pip install method) to run.